コンテンツにスキップ

 SEIKANTEI

-Seikantei was built in 1906 (Meiji 39) in Odawara-cho, Ashigarashimo-gun, Kanagawa Prefecture (currently Minami-cho, Odawara City) as a villa for Marquis Nagashige Kuroda, who was active during the Meiji period.
-It is located on a south-facing slope of the former Odawara Castle Sannomaru outer earthworks, and on clear days you can see the Manazuru Peninsula, Oshima Island, Sagami Bay, and Mt.
-Hakone from the main building.
-The building is built in the informal sukiya style, consisting of one-story and two-story houses.
-Inside the building, you can see excellent designs such as paneled sliding doors and wickerwork ceilings.
+Seikantei was built in 1906 (Meiji 39) in Odawara-machi, Ashigarashimo-gun, Kanagawa Prefecture (present-day Minami-cho, Odawara City) as a villa for Marquis Kuroda Nagashige, who was active during the Meiji era.
+Located on a south-facing slope of the outer earthen rampart of the former Odawara Castle's third bailey, on clear days, the main house offers a panoramic view of Sagami Bay, including the Manazuru Peninsula and Oshima Island, as well as the Hakone Mountains.
+The building has an unpretentious sukiya-style design, with a single-story and a two-story building connected together.
+Inside the building, one can see excellent design elements such as painted wooden sliding doors and woven bamboo ceilings.

-There is also a cafe where you can enjoy coffee and matcha while looking out at the garden and Sagami Bay.
-Events such as special exhibitions and concerts are held irregularly depending on the season.
+The facility also includes a café where you can enjoy coffee and matcha while overlooking the garden and Sagami Bay.
+Seasonal exhibitions, concerts, and other events are held irregularly.

 Detailed info